 The minister of national security may authorize preventive detention to protect public safety, public order, or national defense; the minister must state the grounds for the detention.

-Pretrial Detention: Lengthy pretrial detention continued to be a problem.
-Pretrial detainees represented more than half the prison population.
+Pretrial Detention: Lengthy pretrial detention was a problem.
+Pretrial detainees constituted more than two-thirds of the prison population.
 Most detainees’ trials began seven to 10 years after their arrest, although some spent even longer in pretrial detention.
 The length of pretrial detention frequently equaled or exceeded the maximum sentence for the alleged crime.
 Officials cited several reasons for the backlog, including the burden of the preliminary inquiry process.
-The law requires anyone charged and detained to appear in person for a hearing before a magistrate every 10 days, even if it is only to have the case postponed for an additional 10 days.
-This case load created further inefficiency.
+The law requires anyone charged and detained to appear in person for a hearing before a magistrate every 10 days, even if only to have the case postponed for an additional 10 days.
+This increased the caseload and created further inefficiency.

 e.
 Denial of Fair Public Trial